orobix/Visual-Feature-Attribution-Using-Wasserstein-GANs-Pytorch/README.md

 had a size of 128x160x112 voxels."

->"Data used in preparation of this article were obtained from the Alzheimers anomaly Neuroimaging Initiative (ADNI) database ([adni.loni.usc.edu](http://adni.loni.usc.edu)).
+>"Data used in preparation of this article were obtained from the Alzheimers disease Neuroimaging Initiative (ADNI) database ([adni.loni.usc.edu](http://adni.loni.usc.edu)).
 As such, the investigators within the ADNI contributed to the design and implementation of ADNI and/or provided data but